Coaching in the variety of perspectives

 What gives you different opinions

 And: Modern coaching can also be implemented with very simple and uncomplicated means.
-Excitingly, it does not matter whether you work as a professional coach or as a "coaching user" adopt the appropriate attitude and use proven methods.
-Because the crucial connections apply to every user.
+Excitingly, it doesn't matter whether you work as a professional coach or as a "coaching user" adopt the appropriate inner attitude and use tried and tested methods.
+Because the crucial relationships apply to every user.

 If you get the opinion of clients and coaches, you can benefit from it as a coaching user in a variety of ways: